vperezco/adaimb.github.io/index.md

 <br>
 <br>

 We can see that depending on the word, the volume of queries differ A LOT.
+That is why it is better when it comes to pick google trends to select categories or subjects rather than search terms, because they will group different search terms and we don't risk to pick a search term that has not a lot of queries.

 <a name="story"></a>
 # 2. A data story